ag-cpp/digikam/core/libs/video/qtav/README.md

 Code review with plenty of fixes and improvements:

-- Compilation rules ported to clean CMake with usual Find scripts for dependencies.
+x Compilation rules ported to clean CMake with usual Find scripts for dependencies.
   See core/cmake/rules/RulesMediaPlayer.cmake
-- Fix all GCC 11 warnings.
+x Fix all GCC 11 warnings.
-- Fixes Qt Signal/Slots.
+x Fixes Qt Signal/Slots.
-- Port code to pure Qt5/Qt6.
+x Port code to pure Qt5/Qt6.
-- Use qCDebug()/qCWarning categories with digiKam debug spaces.
-Drop Logger class.
-- Use KDE i18n() instead tr().
-- Use cmake to find libuchardet dependency.
-- Add SSE2 and SSE4.1 support with CMake.
+x Use qCDebug()/qCWarning categories with digiKam debug spaces.
+Drop Logger class. x Use KDE i18n() instead tr(). x Use cmake to find libuchardet dependency. x Add SSE2 and SSE4.1 support with CMake.
 * Remove support of Qt version < 5.
 * Fix header guards.
 * Fix includes rules/order from Qt and local.